TransmitSecurity/Training-DRS/docs/add-detection-and-response.md

 This code contains an example user experience of a bank transfer.
-Whenever the transfer is validated, you should report the "transaction" action
+Whenever the transfer is validated, you should report the "transaction" action in `src/views/bank/BankTransferValidationView.vue`:

 ```js
 function validateTransfer() {